 - Since being introduced by my good friend Herman Konings, Veranda has become one of my favorite restaurants.
 Amazing service and food for a very reasonable price.

-- Cuichine has some amazing food.
+- Cuichine has some amazing Chinese food with a twist.

 - The Jane is a Michelin 2-star restaurant and probably the best food experience I ever had.
 Its certainly not cheap, but worth every single penny.
 See my separate post on the full The Jane experience.